 So, more collaboration, more experimentation, and a bit less risk assurance will definitely help us get there.

-Prior to joining the Port of Rotterdam in 2017, Sjoerd de Jager (co) founded several start-ups and worked as New Business Developer for large corporations including Phillips and DSM.
-At the Port of Rotterdam, Sjoerd led the business development for Pronto, and the creation of spin-off company PortXchange, a start-up activity accelerated by Port of Rotterdam focused to bring the Pronto Port Call Optimization solution to market beyond Rotterdam.
-Sjoerd was part of the initial team that started working on the Pronto solution, has seen it develop from proof of concept to a fully operational system, and is now responsible for leading the team to implement in other ports worldwide.
+Prior to joining the Port of Rotterdam in 2017, Sjoerd de Jager (co)founded several start-ups and worked as New Business Developer for large corporations including Phillips and DSM.
+At the Port of Rotterdam, Sjoerd led the business development for Pronto and the creation of spin-off company PortXchange, a start-up activity accelerated by Port of Rotterdam focused on bringing the Pronto Port Call Optimization solution to market beyond Rotterdam.
+Sjoerd was part of the initial team that started working on the Pronto solution, has seen it develop from proof of concept to a fully operational system, and is now responsible for leading the team to implement it in other ports worldwide.
 Sjoerd is also responsible for overall PortXchange performance, strategy execution, and strategic partnerships.
-Sjoerd is an experienced entrepreneur, business developer, and a starting angel investor.
+Sjoerd is an experienced entrepreneur and business developer, and a starting angel investor.

-Prior to his professional career, Sjoerd graduated cum laude in Industrial Engineering at Eindhoven University of Technology.
-He is father to two sons, and in his spare time (which is limited) likes to kitesurf and is currently trying to finish “Antifragile” by N. Taleb.
+Prior to his professional career, Sjoerd graduated cum laude in industrial engineering at Eindhoven University of Technology.
+He is father to two sons.
+In his spare time (which is limited), he likes to kitesurf and is currently trying to finish Antifragile by N. Taleb.

-2038: Future Visions is a series of interviews from leading maritime logistics professionals who share their view of what the future of our industry will look like in the year 2038.
+2038: Future Visions is a series of interviews from leading maritime logistics professionals who share their view of what our industry will look like in the year 2038.
 It is brought to you in partnership with Port Technology.
-2038: Future Visions builds on the award winning 2038: A Smart Port Story INFORM published in 2019.
+2038: Future Visions builds on the award-winning 2038: A Smart Port Story, which INFORM published in 2019.

 What is 2038: A Smart Port Story?

 2038: A Smart Port Story explores the terminal of the future and the intricacies of technology and its impact on both the port industry and society.
-Join Douglas as he unravels the mystery around an incident at the Port of Reykjavik which sees an AGV collide with a human leaving their life hanging perilously in the balance.
+Join Douglas as he unravels the mystery around an incident at the Port of Reykjavik that sees an AGV collide with a human, leaving their life hanging perilously in the balance.

-2038: A Smart Port Story explores the terminal of the future and the intricacies of technology and it’s impact on society and our industry.
-Join Douglas as he unravels the mystery around an incident at the Port of Reykjavik which sees an AGV collide with a human leaving their life hanging perilously in the balance.
+2038: A Smart Port Story explores the terminal of the future and the intricacies of technology and its impact on society and our industry.
+Join Douglas as he unravels the mystery around an incident at the Port of Reykjavik that sees an AGV collide with a human, leaving their life hanging perilously in the balance.

 More from the World of 2038 – The Athena Interviews

-The Athena Interviews is a series run in 2019 where INFORM’s, Matthew Wittemeier interviewed the main AI character from 2038: A Smart Port Story across a broad range of topics surrounding AI.
-In an interactive video format, readers/viewers are introduced to Athena as together, they explore thought-provoking questions about the future of logistics, technology, and AI.
+The Athena Interviews is a series run in 2019 in which INFORM’s Matthew Wittemeier interviewed the main AI character from 2038: A Smart Port Story about a broad range of topics surrounding AI.
+In an interactive video format, readers/viewers are introduced to Athena as together they explore thought-provoking questions about the future of logistics, technology, and AI.